theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 executions in combinations with Bookmarks being used for specifying the targets.
 You don't have to change scheduled job invocation if you just change the query of used bookmark.

-To review the list of target hosts you can use the button with eye icon.
-It will display the list of hosts matching the search query.

 You can override effective user for this invocation unless it was forbidden for selected job template.
 In non-editable description field you can see